lewagon/dotfiles/01-Ruby/04-Hash-Symbols/01-Modeling-with-Hash/README.md

 ## Key learning points

 - What's a hash?
 When do you use them?
-- How do you get a value that is stored in a `Hash`?
+- How do you retrieve a value stored in a `Hash`?